Fishing at Endsleigh Beats 1 to 5 General Rules

 See again the H&S Advice, particularly about wading, which can be dangerous.

 There are boats at Woodtown, Parsons and Leighwood Waterfall.
-The oars are usually kept in the rod room together with the necessary key.
-These must be returned afterwards.
+The boats are padlocked to a stake, the key needs to be collected from the rod room or rivere keeper.
+Theoars are usually hidden locally to the boat.
+The keys must be returned afterwards.
 If you need John Dennis’ assistance in getting the oars to and from the boats then please ask

 Please ensure that any guests fishing with you have been guided by the above notes